-The College Prep English, Life Skills, and Education division also offers several transfer courses designed to enhance study skills and employability skills including LLS 1413 Improvement of Study and LLS 1723 Employment Readiness.
+The College Prep English, Life Skills, and Education division also offers several transfer courses designed to enhance study skills and employability skills including LLS 1413 Enhancement of Study and LLS 1723 Employment Readiness.
+LLS 1311 Orientation is offered to introduce students to college life as well as student policies and procedures.

 In addition, the College Prep English, Life Skills, and Education division offers several courses for students seeking teacher certification at a four-year university.
-These include EDU 1613, Foundations in Education, EDU 2513, Introduction to Elementary Education, and EDU 2613, Introduction to Secondary Education.
+These include EDU 1613, Foundations in Education, EDU 2513, Introduction to Elementary Education, and EDU 2613,

+Introduction to Secondary Education.
 Each of these education courses also require a minimum of 30 hours of supervised field observation in local schools.
 Some school districts may require students to do a background check at the students' own expense.